Asymptotics for the expected lifetime of Brownian motion on thin domains in R^n: Acknowledgments

 \section{Acknowledgments}

-D.B. was partially supported by RFBR and gratefully acknowledges the support from Deligne 2004 Balzan prize in mathematics and the grant of the President of Russia for young scientists and for Leading Scientific Schools (NSh-2215.2008.1).
+D.B. was partially supported by RFBR (10-01-00118), by the grants of the President of Russia for young scientists (MD-453.2010.1) and for Leading Scientific Schools (NSh-6249.2010.1), and by the Federal Task Program (contract 02.740.11.0612).
 P.F. was partially supported by POCTI/POCI2010 and PTDC/MAT/101007/2008, Portugal.
 Part of this work was done while P.F. was visiting the Erwin Schr\"{o}dinger Institute in Vienna within the scope of the program {\it Selected topics in spectral theory} and he would like to thank the organizers B. Hellfer, T. Hoffman-Ostenhof and A. Laptev for their hospitality and ESI for financial support.
 He would also like to thank Rodrigo Ba\~{n}uelos for some very helpful conversations during this period.
-We would also like to thank P. Antunes for having carries out the numerical results used in Section~\ref{sexamp}.
+We would also like to thank P. Antunes for having carried out the numerical results used in Section~\ref{sexamp}.